hdoetkott/project/README.md

 ├── <vehicles_us>.csv

 ##app.py show following with :
-* filter base on model_year and price
+* hist filter base on model_year and price
+* scatter filter base on transmission
+* check box to apply